 Drawbacks of Hitch Stabilizers

-We can think of only one drawback of using a hitch stabilizer.
-Depending on the type of stabilizer you buy, tools are likely required to install or remove it.
-That means whenever you want to remove what’s in your receiver, it will take a wrench or two, and a little extra time.
+We can think of only one drawback of using a hitch stabilizer: depending on the type of stabilizer you buy, tools are likely required to install or remove it.
+That means whenever you want to remove what’s in your receiver, it will take a wrench (or two), and a little extra time.
 There are some hitch stabilizers that don’t require tools to remove, and we’ll link to a couple of those below.

 How to Choose a Hitch Stabilizer/Hitch Tightener

+When choosing a hitch stabilizer/tightener, you need to match the stabilizer/tightener to the size of your receiver (the part that’s attached to the tow vehicle).
 The most common receiver size is 2”, but smaller (1.25”) and larger (2.5”) ones are available.
 To determine the size you need, simply measure across the opening of your receiver.

 To determine what size hitch stabilizer/tightener you need, simply measure the opening of your hitch receiver.
 Two inches, like the one shown above, is a very common size, but some are larger or smaller.